mparno/fenics-web/source/doc/demos/pde/mixed-poisson/python/documentation.rst

     DG = FunctionSpace(mesh, "DG", 0)
     W = BDM * DG

-The second argument to ``FunctionSpace`` specifies the type of finite element family, while the third argument specifies the polynomial degree.
+The second argument to :py:class:`FunctionSpace` specifies the type of finite element family, while the third argument specifies the polynomial degree.
 The UFL user manual contains a list of all available finite element families and more details.
 The * operator creates a mixed (product) space ``W`` from the two separate spaces ``BDM`` and ``DG``.
 Hence,

 .. math::